Retain an Employment Lawyer to Find a Legal Resolution for Workplace Retaliation

 The EEOC’s Role

 Retaliation is one of the most frequent complaints in the workplace pertaining to discrimination and harassment.
 The laws issued by the U.S. Equal Employment Opportunity Commission (EEOC) are in place to protect employees should they need to report their concerns.
 Asserting your rights is referred to as “protected activity,” and it looks different for every victim of workplace revenge.
-Your company has the final say regarding if and when your boss will be let go depending on the severity of a report.
+Your company has the final say regarding if and when your boss will be let go.

-The EEOC makes it illegal for employers to fire, demote, harass, or act against an employee and applicant.
+The EEOC makes it illegal for employers to fire, demote, harass, or act against employees and applicants.
 They cannot retaliate against a worker for:

 - Witnessing an EEOC complaint, investigation, and lawsuit.